-4. Some data source applications may contain their own extraction/collection capability 27 5.
-Be mindful of maintaining the original metadata when copying files 28 6.
-Be mindful of maintaining the original metadata when collecting emails 28 В. Do cument Review, Analysis, and Production 28 1.
-Determine when an electronic discovery review tool is appropriate 28 2.
-When applying redactions, be mindful of embedded images and metadata 29 3.
-Determine production format early 29 VII.
-Conclusion Appendix
+5. Expedite resolution of discovery disputes .139 VI.
+Cos ST-EFFECTIVE USE OF DISCOVERY TECHNOLOGY IN SMALL CASES Collections Reach agreement early as to data types, sources, and production format 2.
+Do serial data requests seek unique, relevant information?
+3. Choose the collection method reasonable and proportional to the given matter .143 4.
+Some data source applications may conta their own extraction/collection capability 5.
+Be mindful of maintaining the original metadata when copying files .146 6.
+Be mindful of maintaining the original metadata when collecting emails .147 В. Document Review, Analysis, and Production .147 1.
+Determine when an electronic discovery review tool is appropriate .147 2.
+When applying redactions, be mindful of embedded images and metadata .149 3.
+Determine production format early .149 VII.
+Con NCLUSION 151 Appe ENDIX < 152 I. Collection Software .152 II.
+End-to-End Discovery Software .156 III.
+General Software .157